codecop/Roguelike-Coderetreat/stats/README.md

 to reset, decrease of increase the HP during a game.

-There are dynamic stats, e.g. a level counter
+There are dynamic stats, e.g. gold, XP, level counter, AC, etc.

     post to localhost:8002/stats/level?action=inc
     post to localhost:8002/stats/level?action=dec

-and after the first write, it is available to query
+and it is available to query

     get localhost:8002/stats/level